druppelt/mkdocs-publisher-image/README.md

 <a href="https://github.com/ALameLlama/mkdocs-publisher-image/blob/master/LICENSE"><img src="https://img.shields.io/badge/License-MIT-yellow.svg" alt="License"></a>
 </p>

-This repository contains a Dockerized version of MkDocs, a static site generator for project documentation, and the `mkdocs-publisher` plugin for enhanced publishing capabilities.
-The Docker image is designed to simplify hosting and serving MkDocs-based documentation sites.
+This repository contains a Dockerized version of `MkDocs`, a static site generator for project documentation, and the `mkdocs-publisher` plugin for enhanced publishing capabilities.
+The Docker image is designed to simplify hosting and serving MkDocs-based documentation sites with automatic rebuilds and Nginx for serving the generated content.

 ## Features ✨

 - **MkDocs Pre-installed**: A fast, easy-to-use static site generator.
 - **MkDocs Publisher Plugin**: Adds advanced publishing functionality.
+- **Automatic Rebuilds**: Watch for file changes and rebuild the site automatically.
+- **Nginx for Serving**: Uses Nginx to serve the generated site at port 80.
 - **Lightweight Image**: Based on the official Python alpine image.
 - **Multi-Architecture Support**: Built for both `amd64` and `arm64`.